 7. Description of Lawful Basis for Processing

 For each processing operation, you will have to define which lawful basis for processing is the most appropriate.
 For many research operations, like interviews and survey activities, consent would be the appropriate lawful basis.
-For other processing, like observations of public spaces, collecting data subjects contact information, data scrapping from public sources or acquiring contact details using snowballing techniques, you may rely on legitimate interest (GDPR art 6(1)(f)), public interest (GDPR art 6(1)(e)), or further processing for scientific research purposes (GDPR art 5(1)(b)).
+For other processing, like observations of public spaces, collecting data subjects contact information, data scrapping from public sources or acquiring contact details using snowballing techniques, you may rely on legitimate interest (GDPR art 6(1)(f)) or public interest (GDPR art 6(1)(e)).
+It is also possible to further use data collected for other purposes, if that further data reuse is for scientific research purposes (GDPR art 5(1)(b)).

 In order to secure legitimate consent, the planned process should ensure that data subject’s consent is: